 On 17 August 2018 and on 26 October 2018, the Global Fund Board approved two HIV grants and three TB grants worth $28.1 million.
 The Board also approved $15.9 million in matching funds requests for six components.

 Pakistan’s funding request to the Global Fund prioritizes TB case notification and treating MDR-TB cases

 La demande de financement tuberculose/VIH du Cameroun auprès du Fonds mondial est axée sur les communautés et les populations clés

-The Philippines’ HIV funding request was strategically focused with appropriately targeted investments towards HIV prevention programs for key populations, and access to testing and treatment services.
-This was the conclusion of the Technical Review Panel (TRP) and the Grant Approvals Committee (GAC) when they reviewed the request.
+Cameroon’s 2017 TB/HIV funding request included a strong focus on communities and key populations.
+This was a key theme that emerged from the comments from the Technical Review Panel (TRP) and the Grant Approvals Committee (GAC) when they reviewed the request.